A is for ACROBAT

-One of the Hippodrome’s great mysteries is the name of Singor Pepi’s pug!
-The little dog belonging to our founding director and his wife, was a much-loved member of their family and when it died was buried within the walls of the Theatre.
-While we have a photograph of the dog and his ghost has been spotted in the building may times, we still don’t know its name!
+One of the Hippodrome’s great mysteries is the name of Signor Pepi’s pug!
+The little dog belonging to our founding director and his wife was a much-loved member of their family and when it died was buried within the walls of the theatre.
+While we have a photograph of the dog and his ghost has been spotted in the building many times, we still don’t know its name!
 What do you think would be a good name for the pug?

 E is for ELECTRICITY

-When the theatre first opened in 1907 the Hippodrome ran a mixture of gas and electricity, with the theatre being mainly powered by electricity with gas as the back up in case of a failure.
-The Hippodrome would also later have its own motor generator for specifically lighting the stage; in addition to lighting the venue for the public electricity also played a role in the Theatre’s entertainment with intriguing acts such as Mddle.
-Lumiere’s Electrical Fairy Grotto in 1907 , The Great Radiana "the most sensational Electrical Novelty in the world" in 1935 and most the exciting of all “TELEVISION - a marvellous demonstration of the future entertainment” in 1936.
+When the theatre first opened in 1907 the Hippodrome ran on a mixture of gas and electricity, with the theatre being mainly powered by electricity with gas as the back up in case of a failure.
+The Hippodrome would also later have its own motor generator specifically for lighting the stage.
+In addition to lighting the venue for the public, electricity also played a role in the theatre’s entertainment with intriguing acts such as Mddle.
+Lumiere’s Electrical Fairy Grotto in 1907, The Great Radiana "the most sensational Electrical Novelty in the world" in 1935 and most the exciting of all “TELEVISION - a marvellous demonstration of the future entertainment” in 1936.